 My research interests include signal processing using methods from statistical physics, spatiotemporal single-photon imaging, multidimensional sampling theory, multiscale geometrical representations, and image processing.

-Research at SING is supported by NSF, NIH/Mass General Hospital, and Keysight Technologies.
+Research at SING is supported by NSF, NIH/Mass General Hospital, the Harvard-UTEC faculty grants, and Keysight Technologies.
 I am also grateful to the Croucher Foundation, the MIT Lincoln Lab Scholar Program, the NSF Graduate Research Fellowship Program, the NCSA Blue Waters Graduate Fellowship Program, and Agilent Technologies for supporting current and past members of my group.

 - (05/28/15) Congratulations to Ameya Agaskar (First Ph.D. student to graduate from the group)